Pet industry: Healthcare market

+Food market

 According to the actual sales within the U.S. market in 2018 of APPA, $30.32 billion was spent on food out of $72.56 billion. on estimated 2019 sales within the U.S. market, food is estimated to increase to $31.68 billion in the U.S. The world's largest pet food markets are in the United States, France, Japan, and Germany, accounting for over half of the sales in pet food.
 North America is the largest geographical segment of the market studied and accounted for a share of around 39.2% of the overall market.
 The pet food market is segmented by animal type, product type, ingredient type, sales channel, pricing type, and geography.
 The shift in pet ‘ownership’ to ‘parenting’ has been a very crucial and defining trend in the pet food market, more so in the developed countries.